 How to Access a Firm’s Form ADV

 Form ADV is publicly available through the SEC’s Investment Advisor Public Disclosure website.
 On this website, you can search for individual advisor and advisory firms by either the firm or advisor’s name or their CRD number.
 This number is assigned to every registered representative licensed to sell securities in the U.S. CRD stands for Central Registration Depository, a database that contains information about firms and brokers.

 Many firms also provide a link to their Form ADV on their websites.
 Any registered representative should be able to produce a copy of this paperwork if you request it.

 Tips for Choosing a Financial Advisor

-- Look for a fiduciary.
-Notably, any firm that is registered with the SEC is bound by fiduciary duty, which means it must act in clients’ best interests at all times.
+- Any firm that registers with the SEC must abide by fiduciary duty, which means it must act in clients’ best interests at all times.
 Therefore, looking for a fiduciary financial advisor is extremely important.